SanjayKannan97/Sanjay/README.md

 - 👋 Hi, I’m @SanjayKannan97
-- 👀 I’m interested in Analysis and visualization
+- 👀 I’m interested in Data Analysis and visualization
 - 🌱 I’m currently learning Data Analytics
 - 💞️ I’m looking to collaborate with people who can share their knowledge
 - 📫 you can reach me via email- kannansanjay97@gmail.com